neithernut/dr.w.falls/doc/design/Gameplay.md

 interdependent and operate only on the two fields.
 Hence, we should encapsulate that logic into a single function.
 Since the settling process will detect the defeat condition, the function will indicate defeat via its return type.

+As described above, the function will settle any elements in the bottom row first.
+Then it will perform a single pass over the rows, from the second row from the bottom to the top.
+For each row, it will first perform the settling required for that row and perform the elimination, followed by the discovery and recategorization of any unsupported elements in that row.
+Since the latter will only be required after an elimination, we'll gate this via a flag which will be set upon elimination and cleared if no unsupported elements were discovered for that row.

 As any elimination event may also eliminate one or more viruses, we'll have to determine the new virus count.
 For this purpose, we'll define a member function